Healthdirect Free Australian health advice you can count on.

 There is no cure for jet lag, but there is a lot you can do to make yourself feel better.

 For the first few days, take short naps to help you stay more alert.
-Make sure you nap for no more than 30 minutes, and that you are awake for at least 4 hours before bed time.
+Don't have naps for more than 30 minutes.
+Make sure you are awake for at least 4 hours before you go to bed.

-As a last resort, sleeping pills can help you sleep.
-But be careful because taking sleeping pills can quickly become a habit.
-It is not recommended that you use sleeping tablets during your flight in case there is an emergency.
+Sleeping pills can also help you sleep.
+But be careful because taking sleeping pills can become a habit.

 Can jet lag be prevented?